0. Introduction

 That's it for now!
 Thanks for sticking with the tutorial up to this point.
 I'll be adding to this over time, so make sure to bookmark this page and check back :).

-This entire page is written from scratch when possible.
-No frameworks, just good ol' fashioned procedural Javascript, CSS and HTML.
-I took a lot of inspiration from the Tour of Go.
+All of the prose and code written in Chapters is authored by me.
+I used an LLM to create the scripts that format the markdown files and compile them into static HTML.
+I took a lot of inspiration from the Tour of Go when creating this tutorial.
 I found it super helpful to not need to install anything when learning Go years back.
 I used emscripten to compile CLIPS into a WASM binary.
-I wrote the code editor + syntax highlighter from scratch with code snippets pulled from Stackoverflow.
+I wrote the code editor + syntax highlighter with code snippets pulled from Stackoverflow.
 I'll admit I'm a bit proud of that :).

 My goal with this tutorial is to spread the word about CLIPS.
 I'd like to see it used in more everyday applications because it's a very powerful way of expressing complex business logic with less lines of code.